 - Invest in a quality spatula: Slice and serve with our Test Kitchen’s favorite spatula from Fox Run ($8).

 - Stock up on the essentials: If your baking skills don’t stop at brownies, make sure you check out our Test Kitchen’s recommendations for general baking supplies.
 These tools will help for cakes, cookies, pies and more.

 - Take a cheat day: If you can’t stay away from store-bought, try the best brownie mix brand that won over our editors in a blind taste test.

 There’s so much more to know about this go-to potluck dessert.
 Check out our answers to some of the most common questions.

 Q: Is baking powder necessary for brownies?

 A: Nope!
 Baking powder is a leavening agent.
 This means that when you add it to your brownie mix, it’ll produce a fluffier, more cake-like texture—kind of like these moist cake brownies.
-For more fudgy brownies, like these peanut butter marshmallow layered brownies, the baking powder is omitted to prevent the batter from getting puffed up.
+For more fudgy brownies, like these peanut butter marshmallow brownies, the baking powder is omitted to prevent the batter from getting puffed up.

 Learn about the difference between baking powder and baking soda (because there is one).

 Q: How do you know when a cookie bar is done?

 A: Your bars should be set and slightly browned.
 Insert a toothpick in the center of the bars; if it comes out clean, they’re ready to be removed from the oven.